 Graduate Student Classification

 A graduate student is defined as any student who holds an undergraduate degree from a four-year institution accredited by a regional accreditation body.
-All students taking graduate courses must apply for admission to the Office of Graduate Studies and Research.
+All students taking graduate courses must apply for admission to the Office of Graduate Studies.
 At that time, each student is placed in one of the following student classifications:

 - Non-Degree Graduate Student: The non-degree graduate student status is an all-encompassing description for those students who do not wish to pursue an advanced degree or who have not yet completed all admission requirements for degree admission.
 Non-degree students include students seeking initial teaching certification, an additional teaching endorsement, a certificate program, self-improvement, or employment requirements.
 Students in this status are not limited in the number of credit hours completed or the type of course completed (graduate or undergraduate courses), although students intending on seeking a Masters or Specialist degree can only apply 12 graduate credit hours taken in this status towards their graduate program.
 Non-degree students are not eligible for financial aid, with the exception of those seeking initial certification or an additional endorsement.
 Students seeking a second bachelor's degree or those seeking Pre-SLP credit hours should be admitted thru the undergraduate college.